SimonIsCoding/push_swap/README.md

 - **Push Operations**: `pa`, `pb` - Move top element between stacks

 ### 3. Sorting Algorithms
+> [!NOTE]
+> Once you have understood the concepts of the target node, the median and the push cost, you can built the algorithm.
+> These concepts are explained below.

 #### Small Stacks (2-3 numbers)
 - **2 numbers**: Simple swap if needed